pkp/pkp-docs/dev/documentation/en/getting-started.md

 cp config.TEMPLATE.inc.php config.inc.php
 ```

-Open the `config.inc.php` file, find the database settings, and update them to match the credentials for you SQL server.
+Open the `config.inc.php` file, find the database settings, and update them to match the credentials for your SQL server.

 Install dependencies with [composer](https://getcomposer.org/).